carlosedba/carlosedba/README.md

 #### What's on my mind right now:

-I have three libraries that I've created and been using at work and personal projects that I'm preparing to publish publicly at npm.
+I have three libraries that I created and been using at work and personal projects that I'm preparing to publish publicly at npm.
-One is a React forms library, another is a RPC-like Node.js client-server library and the last one is a React UI kit.
+One is a React forms library, another is an RPC-like Node.js client-server library and the last one is a React UI kit.
 All three libraries will be published under the [Alya Labs organization](https://github.com/alyalabs) here on GitHub.

 #### Facts about me: